Arthur T. Broady firstname.lastname@example.org

 My Real Passion for Service

 While traveling with friends to Costa Rica to deep sea fish in January 2011, I found the country very beautiful and the people very friendly.
-I was often told by Costa Ricans during the trip that wanted to learn English.
+I was often told by Costa Ricans during the trip they wanted to learn English.
 In fact, the country was desperately looking for English teachers.

 Over the next few months, I thought often about returning to Costa Rica to work as a volunteer English teacher.
 I made arrangements to visit an English school during a return trip to Costa Rica in January 2013.
 The school was located in Copey, Costa Rica.